top of page

 (See recipe card below for measurements and full recipe!)

-3.)
-In another bowl, melt 4 tbsp of the coconut oil to warm, not hot.
+1.)
+Preheat oven to 325ºF.
+Combine almond and oat flour, cacao powder, coconut sugar, baking powder and salt into a medium sized bowl.
+In another bowl, melt 4 tbsp of the coconut oil.
 Combine with the dry ingredients.
-Add in the maple syrup.
-Mix well into a dough starts to form.
-Now mix in the room temperature egg or flax egg until a dough forms.
-If the dough is still crumbly and does not form a solid dough without breaking apart when rolled into a ball, add another tablespoon of coconut oil.
+Add in the maple syrup and flax egg.
+If the dough is crumbly and breaks apart when rolled into a ball, add another tablespoon of coconut oil.

 Make the Filling:

-Your cookies must be cool before you frost them!
+The cookies must be cool before you frost them!
 And you will need a hand mixer to make the frosting.

 Assemble the Cookies: